 OC Dana Point Harbor Revitalization Plan: The OC Dana Point Harbor Revitalization Plan (Plan) includes revitalization of Dana Point Harbor's commercial core, marinas, and hotel.
 The Plan is a multi-phased and long-term public-private partnership project, where total development costs have been estimated in excess of \$150,000 pending final project design approvals.
 The Plan is a phased and systematic long-term rehabilitation and/or replacement of the commercial core, hotel, and waterside elements.
 County Executive Office Real Estate staff managed the process for selection of a potential private partner for the project and worked with OC Parks staff to finalize the financial strategy for the complete Plan that will meet the long-term needs and expectations of the community and the County.
 On October 17, 2017, the County selected Dana Point Harbor Partners, LLC (DPHP) as the primary developer and Dana Point Partners, LLC as the alternate developer for the lease, development, and management of certain portions of Dana Point Harbor.
-On July 17, 2018, the Board approved option and ground lease agreements with DPHP and Dana Point Harbor Partners Drystack, LLC to administer and manage Dana Point Harbor and initiate entitlement approvals for certain portions of Dana Point Harbor Partners brystack, LLC to rever executed and recorded in October/November 2018.
+On July 17, 2018, the Board approved option and ground lease agreements with DPHP and Dana Point Harbor Partners Drystack, LLC to administer and manage Dana Point Harbor and initiate entitlement approvals for certain portions of Dana Point Harbor for the long-term use and enjoyment by the public.
+Both option and ground lease agreements with DPHP and Dana Point Harbor Partners Drystack, LLC were executed and recorded in October/November 2018.